inca-viewer/inca/README.md

 - volume control

 Middle click
-- on image - next image
-- on thumbnail - next media
+- on media - next media
 - on video - show 6 x 6 thumb sheet
-- on background - toogle thumbnail / list view
+- on background - toogle thumbnails / list view
 - on folder - open in new tab
 - on screen far left - next song in music playlist

 Back click
 - in media - exit
 - on background - clear selection, top of page
+- on screen far left - previous song in music playlist

 Long back click
 - on image - previous image